 - 99 Supplementary cardholders free of charge

-- Global and domestic lounge access – American Express, Virgin Australia, Delta and Priority Pass
+- Global and domestic lounge access – American Express, Virgin Australia and Priority Pass

 - Platinum Business concierge service